Lednerb/bilberry-hugo-theme/v4/v4-migration-guide.md

 In `v3`, color and font customizations were handled directly in the `assets/sass/_variables.scss` file.
 In v4, the `_variables.scss` file no longer exists and such customization is done in the `config.toml` by defining corresponding parameters from the `assets/sass/theme.scss` file, for example, `baseColor`, `headlineFont` etc.
-Therefore, any changes you made in `_variables.scss` file should be ported to your site's configuration file.
+Therefore, any changes you made in `_variables.scss` file should be ported to your site's configuration file `hugo.toml`.
 Read the [Colors and Fonts](README.md#colors-and-fonts) section in the `v4` **README** guide for more details.

 ### Image Modal Zoom